AlecMcCutcheon/Ibroadcast-Uploader/README.md

 Logging in...
 Login: Token was vaild, login successful
 Getting Status ...
-Status: Uploader connected to account: [Shows Account Email]
+Status: Uploader connected to account: YourIBroadcastEmail@Example.com

 Found 19 files.
 Press 'L' for listing and 'U' for uploading